 EIC match sponsors must forward a match report, with the scorecards and CMP fees for all competitors who fire in EIC Matches, to the CMP within five (5) days following the completion of the competition.
+EIC Match Sponsor Reports must list scores fired by competitors with Distinguished Marksman authorizations separately so that their scores can be evaluated according to Rule 9.4.2.
 Reports, scorecards, and fees not received within 30 days will invalidate the EIC Match.
 The CMP, not the match sponsor, will determine EIC credit point winners and post scores for each EIC Match on the CMP Competition Tracker web site as soon as possible after scorecards are received from EIC Match sponsors.
 The official final EIC Match results are the results determined by the CMP after scorecards are returned to the CMP.